-Pseudogenes are annotated by looking for genes with evidence of frame-shifting or lying in repeat heavy regions.
-Single exon retrotransposed pseudogenes are identified by searching for a multi-exon equivalent elsewhere in the genome.
-A total number of genes that are labelled as pseudogenes or processed pseudogenes will be included in the core db, please check Final Gene set Summary.
+Pseudogenes were annotated by looking for genes with evidence of frame-shifting or lying in repeat heavy regions.
+Single exon retrotransposed pseudogenes were identified by searching for a multi-exon equivalent elsewhere in the genome.
+Identified pseudogenes and processed pseudogenes are included in the core db, please check Final Gene set Summary (Fig 2).